Quantum simulation with hybrid tensor networks

-We benchmark the calculation by comparing the results for 1D systems with ones obtained from open-boundary matrix product states (MPS), and the results for 2D systems with ones from exact matrix diagonalization.
-Suppose the ground state energy from hybrid TTN calculation is $E$, and the one from MPS or exact matrix diagonalization is $E_0$, we show the relative calculation error $1-E/E_0$ under different cases.
-In Fig.~\ref{fig:numer}(c), we consider the 1D spin cluster with $8\times 8$ qubits and the 2D spin web with $4\times 3$ qubits both with coupling strength $\lambda=1$.
-We show the convergence of the ground state energy under the variational optimization method with the relative error below $10^{-3}$.
-The calculation thus verifies the capability of efficient representation of the ground states with hybrid TTN.

-Next, we study how the interaction strength or the number of subsystems affect the efficacy of the hybrid TTN.
-As shown in Fig.~\ref{fig:numer}(d), we present the calculation error with respect to different coupling strength $\lambda$ for the $8\times8$-qubit 1D and $4\times 3$-qubit 2D systems.
-We can see that although the error fluctuates with different coupling strength, which might owe to instability from the optimization, the error remains consistent around $10^{-3}$.
-In Fig.~\ref{fig:numer}(e), we show the calculation error for the $8\times k$-qubit 1D cluster with different $k$ subsystems.
-For coupling strength $\lambda=1$, we observe a consistent error below $10^{-3}$.
-These results with different coupling strength and different numbers of subsystems verify the robustness of the hybrid TTN method.
+{ We benchmark the calculation by comparing with open-boundary MPS for 1D systems and imaginary time evolution PEPS for 2D systems.
+We consider the relative error $1-E/E_0$ with the ground state energy $E$ from hybrid TTN calculation, and $E_0$ from MPS or PEPS.
+In Fig.~\ref{fig:numer}(c1, d1), we study the convergence of ground state energy of 1D (c1) and 2D (d1) systems with coupling strength $\lambda=1$ on $8\times 8$ and $9\times 4$ qubits respectively, and show a relative error below $10^{-3}$.
+Next, we study how the coupling strength or the number of subsystems affect the efficacy of hybrid TTN.
+We present the calculation error with respect to different $\lambda$ for the $8\times8$-qubit 1D and $9\times 4$-qubit 2D systems in Fig.~\ref{fig:numer}(c2) and (d2), respectively.
+We find that although the error fluctuates with different coupling strength, which might owe to instability from the optimization, the error remains consistent around $10^{-3}$.
+In Fig.~\ref{fig:numer}(c3, d3), we show the calculation error for the 1D with $k$ subsystems (c3) and 2D with $N_x \times N_y$ subsystems (d3) for $\lambda=1$, and we can achieve a desired simulation accuracy.
+These results with different coupling strength and number of subsystems verify the effectiveness and robustness of hybrid TTN method.
+We refer to Ref.~\cite{NoteX} for addtional simulation results and implemention details. }

-However, from the simulation results, we do observe the trend of larger errors with increasing interactions or more subsystems, aligning with the intuition that general strongly-coupled systems are hard to simulate.
-Indeed, we are not expecting the hybrid TTN applies universally to general quantum systems in a similar way to universal quantum computers.
-Instead, we do anticipate the hybrid tensor network would find its application in specific problems with certain properties whose accurate solutions are hard with classical tensor network theory and resource-demanding with conventional quantum simulation algorithms.
-We discuss potential applications of hybrid TTN in the next section.